Cherukavu: 2015 Cherukavu Gramapanchayat Elections

+2010 Cherukavu Gramapanchayat Elections

 Transportation

 Some parts of Cherukavu panchayath lie on the National Highway 966 between Ramanattukara and Kondotty.
 Most parts of Pulikkal town comes under Cherukavu panchayath.
 Other important towns of Cherukavu panchayath are Peringave and Kannamvettikkavu.
 Buses ply from Ramanattukara town to K.V.Kavu regularly and they stop in Peringave on the way for five minutes.
 The road to Peringave starts from Kaithakkundu on the National Highway 966 and passes through Poochal village.

 Pulikkal town

-The biggest town in Cherukavu Panchayath area is Pulikkal.
-There is another Panchayath called 'Pulikkal' in the neighborhood.
-These two place names are used ambiguously by the locals.
+The biggest town in the Cherukavu Panchayat area is Pulikkal.
+There is another panchayat called 'Pulikkal' in the neighborhood.
+Locals use these two place names ambiguously.
 The word 'Pulikkal' refers to the bus stop and town.
-The word 'Cherukavu' is used by the bureaucracy.
+The bureaucracy uses the word 'Cherukavu.'

 Proposed Karipur-Kondotty Municipality

 The proposed Karipur-Kondotty Municipality comprises: